 It’s important to rely on credible resources.
 There are many blogs and forums that dispense highly questionable advice that can either hurt or limit us on this healing journey.

-My favorite and credible resources are:
+My favorite and credible resources (addressing thyroid problems diet, thyroid problems in women, and other topics) are:

 1. Dr. Izabella Wentz, the Thyroid Pharmacist, and her book The Root Cause